The Traveler to St. Petersburg

 Scholars have long debated the reasons for the Soviet action: were the Soviets motivated by growing tensions in Europe, or by fears of Kekkonen’s possible defeat in the presidential election scheduled for January 1962?
 The note served several Soviet goals in respect to Finland and Europe.
 The note signaled concerns about West German rearmament, as well as Danish and Norwegian military cooperation within the Western alliance.
 The note had its greatest effectiveness on the outcome of the 1962 presidential election.
 The crisis broke the unity of the opposition against Kekkonen, insuring Kekkonen’s reelection by a wide margin.

 Out of this historical context of high-stakes meetings with Russia, Foreign Minister Haavisto embarked on his trip to St. Petersburg.
 His visit was preceded by a visit by the High Representative of the European Union Josep Borell a few days before.
 Borell encountered criticism from EU member states for weakly and incompetently advocating the European Union’s position concerning Navalny and other dissidents.
-Would Haavisto follow a tradition of Finnish leaders begging and cowering before their Russian counterparts?
+Would Haavisto follow a tradition of Finnish leaders cowering before their Russian counterparts?